 For many youth at risk, being faced with a charge and an unfamiliar legal system is a turning point that can lead either to greater risk or to an opportunity to make positive changes.
 YSB supports male youth (aged 12 to 17) in the justice system.
 Together with several community partners, we offer innovative programs and counselling to promote positive behavioural change.

-Like the William E. Hay Centre, the Livius Sherwood Detention and Custody Centre serves youth in pre- and post‑trial detention.
-This 8‑bed centre, however, serves youth who are in open — rather than secure — custody.
+Like the William E. Hay Centre, the Sherwood Youth Centre serves youth in pre- and post‑trial detention.
+This 7‑bed centre, however, serves youth who are in open — rather than secure — custody.

 - Social Skills and Arts Program